 The professional dancers on Dancing With the Stars give up their lives for the show, working up to 10 weeks of air time, plus about a month of pre-season rehearsals.
-(And let’s not forget that some of them are working two seasons a year.)
+(And let’s not forget that many of them are working two seasons a year.)

-Since we’re almost halfway through 2013, that number is very outdated — especially since even the New York Times is writing about how the pros have become the news stars of DWTS.
+Since we’re almost halfway through 2014, that number is very outdated — especially since even the New York Times is writing about how the pros have become the news stars of DWTS.

 And did “per episode” include the Results Show as well as the Performance Show?
 And if so, does that mean the pros' salaries are now downsized thanks to the show being cut back to one night a week?
 Not according to Karina Smirnoff, who says that the pros get paid "by the week."

 If we had to throw down a general guestimation, we’d say the average pro salary is close to $100,000 for the full season and practice time.
-That’s just a guess and it’s probably too low for the A-list pros … but then it again it might be too high.
+That’s just a guess and it’s probably too low for the A-list pros … but then again it might be too high.
 And that’s not even factoring in bonuses and money earned outside the DWTS ballroom.